AymanNabih/flycode/README.md

       sudo docker run -it -p 8888:8888 jupyter/datascience-notebook
 - After downloading, the container will be started, just follow the instructions on terminal.

+## Setting up the fuit fly-based codes already implemented on the literature

 **3. Configuring and Testing the Fly-LSH code**

 Source: [A Python implementation of efficient LSH inspired by fruit fly brain](https://github.com/dataplayer12/Fly-LSH)